-The proposed restriction covers clothing and household textile articles (incuding their prints) that can be washed in water extensively traded and used in all Member States.
-The use of nonylphenol etoxylates within the textile sector in EU is restricted in contrations equal or higher than 0,1 % (if not used in closed systems) since 2005.
+The proposed restriction covers textile articles, or textile parts of articles (clothing, accessories and interior textiles including their prints), that can be washed in water under normal or reasonably foreseeable conditions of use.
+These types of articles are extensively traded and used in all Member States.
+The use of nonylphenol ethoxylates within the textile sector in EU is restricted in concentrations equal or higher than 0.1 % (if not used in closed systems) since 2005.
 The major part of textiles consumed within the EU is however imported from suppliers outside the Union.
 According to statistics from Eurostat the import of textiles was about 6 million tonnes in 2010.